-At Mark Williamson Furniture it’s very important to us where our raw materials come from, we take every care to ensure the wood for your furniture is sustainably sourced and certified by the Forest Stewardship Council (FSC).
+At Mark Williamson Furniture it’s important to us where the raw materials for our bespoke furniture comes from.
+We take every care to ensure the wood for your furniture is sustainably sourced and certified by the Forest Stewardship Council (FSC).

-It takes plenty of skill and experience to shape wood from its raw form into finished furniture, however what’s often not realised is that it can also take some heavy lifting.
-We recently took a large delivery of French oak for a regular client.
-Destined to be crafted into dining tables, benches, desks and coffee tables, the oak first needed to be manoeuvred into the workshop and cut to size.
+It takes plenty of skill and experience to shape wood from its raw form into finished furniture, however what’s often not realised is that it also takes some heavy lifting.
+We recently took a delivery of French oak for a regular client.
+Destined to be crafted into dining tables, benches, desks and coffee tables, we first needed to manoeuvre the Oak into the workshop and cut it to size.

 In this recent hot weather it was particularly hard work, with each piece of oak varying in length from 4.2metres to 5.2metres and weighing in the region of 100 kilos.